 October and November

-The randomly-selected 100-member citizens' jury will meet and deliberate over three Saturdays in late October and November.
+The randomly-selected 100-member citizens' jury met and deliberated over three Saturdays in late October and November.

 The jury provided its interim report to the Minister for Local Government in November.

 Engaging the community

 The Greater Geelong community has been closely engaged and invited to contribute submissions, thoughts and ideas before 24 October for consideration by the jury in late October / November.

-a number of ways for the community to let the jury know what they think and what they want for a future council:
+There were a number of ways for the community to let the jury know what they think and what they want for a future council:

 Democracy Geelong survey.
 For those who couldn't vote online, hard copy surveys were available at council's main customer service centre on Brougham Street or at one of the public libraries.